khemanta/iSSNUSMTechThesis/README.md

 **CREDITS :**
 > - This template is hacked version of original "Article" package available under the TeX and LaTeX programming environment for document typesetting developed by Prof. Emeritus, Donald E. Knuth of Stanford University and author of "The Art of Programming".
 > - The LaTeX typesetting are borrowed largely from book, "The LaTeX Companion" by Leslie Lamport of Microsoft Research.
-> - The details of the requisite packages are available from The Comprehensivce TeX Archieve Network.
+> - The details of the requisite packages are available from The Comprehensive TeX Archive Network.

                                   www.ctan.org